lawrenceadebiyi/lawrenceadebiyi.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Two
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Three
-*A brief description of your project, the tools used, and the key insights derived.*
+### Online Retail Data Analysis (SQL Project)
+This project analyzes an e-commerce retail dataset to uncover customer behavior, product performance, and revenue trends.
+The dataset comes from the UCI Online Retail dataset .
+Goal: Showcase SQL querying, cleaning, and data exploration skills, while deriving actionable insight

+### Titanic Survival Prediction – Data Cleaning & EDA
+This project analyzes the Titanic passenger dataset to demonstrate data cleaning and exploratory data analysis (EDA).
+The dataset contains demographic and travel information of Titanic passengers, with the target variable being survival.

 ## 🛠️ Skills

 Update the `index.html` file to reflect your personal technical skillset.
 The template is organized into key categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
+- **Data Visualization**: Power BI.
-- **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
+- **Data Analysis**: SQL, Python (Pandas), Excel, etc.
-- **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
+- **Data Modeling**: Power Query, DAX,  etc.
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.

 ## 💡 How to Use This Template